gtraceyauto/edge-galen-testing/README.md

         * `local` - run the tests on your local computer.
         * `remote` - run the tests on Browserstack w/ the browser-OS combinations defined in the `remote-plaforms.js` file.
         * `grid` - run the tests on a Selenium Grid (must be set up prior) w/ the browser-OS combinations defined in the `grid-platforms.js` file.

-* Each test run will test a widget against it's corresponding .gspec file in the `specs` folder for the device resolutions defined in the `devices.js` file.

 ### Test reports ###
 After the tests have run, html reports will be served to http://localhost:3333/ for easy viewing, until the process is stopped in terminal using `Ctrl-C`.
 They are also stored in the `reports` directory.
 Existing test reports can be re-served to localhost with `gulp serve`.